koubajirka/ev-wheel-drive-optimization/README.md

 - Torque distribution optimization using minimisation of divergence from the prescribed route
 - Parametric study of the vehicle's suspension setup

+## How to Run

+- The code can be found in /src
+- Can be run via the Matlab interface
+- The parameters can be set up in code directly

+## Output
+The code outputs